 I am sorry that the Senator from Texas has left.
-Probably the most correct thing he said, is that we are all going to need a terrific
+Probably the most correct thing he said, is that we are all going to need a terrific sense of humor.
+Having listened to him, I agree.
+[Laughter.]

 I am not so sure that I would be rushing around, bragging on my role in the budget of 1981.
 We spent 15 years trying to dig out from that.
 I think you would agree that the excesses of the early 1980's and the budgeting process-and we had a Republican President and we had a Republican-run Senate back then, and I remember coming here and signing on to something called Gramm-Rudman-Hollings 1985.
 It took us until 1993 until we made a serious effort to reduce the deficit.